TCaldato/portfolio1-metal/README.md

  - All the text used on the Home Page was borrowed and adapted from [Wikipedia](https://www.wikipedia.org/)
  - The Read Me was written based on Code Institute [Read Me Template](https://github.com/Code-Institute-Solutions/readme-template) and Irishbeck91 Read Me, which created the [Survival Guide Website](https://github.com/Irishbecky91/survival-guild/blob/main/README.md#Survival-Guild).
+ - My Mentor from Code Institute, Owonikoko Oluwaseun helped me a lot with the User Expirence and the website Design.
 #### Media

 - All Images were sourced from various photographers from [Pinterest](https://www.pinterest.com/) and [Google Images](https://images.google.com/).